ethioclicks/ethioclicks.github.io/index.md

 ### JavaScript Tutorial
 1. [JavaScript Tutorial: Building a Project](https://github.com/ethioclicks/javascripttutorial/blob/main/README.md) <br />
    We are going to create a calculator web application which uses JavaScript to perform basic calculation.
-It will have the following functionalities
+It will have the following functionalities <br />
+   * Accept valid operand and operation.
+   * It will calculate based on the given operand and operation
+   * It will keep track of the calculation history
+   * It Can remove calculation from the history
+   * Re load a calculation from the history

 2. []()

 ```markdown